ironcore-dev/ironcore/docs/usage/storage/volume.md

 # Volume
-The `IronCore` `Volume` is a storage abstraction provided by the `IronCore Runtime Interface` `(IRI)` service, designed to integrate with external storage backend for managing persistent storage.
+The `Ironcore` `Volume` is a storage abstraction provided by the `Ironcore Runtime Interface` `(IRI)` service, designed to integrate with external storage backend for managing persistent storage.
 It acts as a managed storage unit, ensuring consistency, scalability, and compatibility with Kubernetes workloads.
-By integrating IronCore Volumes with Kubernetes, users benefit from seamless storage management, automation, and advanced features such as encryption and scalability, making it suitable for modern cloud-native and hybrid applications.
+By integrating Ironcore Volumes with Kubernetes, users benefit from seamless storage management, automation, and advanced features such as encryption and scalability, making it suitable for modern cloud-native and hybrid applications.

 # Example Volume Resource
-An example of how to define a `volume` resource in `ironcore`
+An example of how to define a `Volume` resource in `Ironcore`

 ```
 apiVersion: storage.ironcore.dev/v1alpha1